adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 ... additional fixtures derived from BaseTest ...
 ```

-If necessary, you can continue to derive test fixtures from a derived fixture.
+If necessary, you can continue to derive out fixtures from a derived fixture.
 Google Test has no limit on how deep the hierarchy can be.

-For a complete example using derived test fixtures, see
+For a complete example using derived out fixtures, see
 `samples/sample5_unittest.cc`.

 ## My compiler complains "void value not ignored as it ought to be."
 What does this mean? ##